ivanearisty/oss-taapp/src/mail_client_api/README.md

 ## Architecture

 ### Component Design
-The package exposes one protocol focused on mailbox operations—fetch, delete, mark-as-read, and iterate.
-It depends only on the `Message` protocol.
+The package exposes one abstract base class focused on mailbox operations—fetch, delete, mark-as-read, and iterate.
+It depends only on the `Message` abstraction.

-### Protocol Integration
+### API Integration
 ```python
 from mail_client_api import Client, get_client
 from mail_client_api.message import Message